itsraghz/netlify-hugo-site/content/posts/typescript/typescript-noEmitOnError.md

 typescriptPractices >
 ```

-> Note: For certain valid and legitimate reasons, you can use the different datatye `any` instead of `boolean` to avoid the compiler error.
+> Note: For certain valid and legitimate reasons, you can use the different datatype `any` instead of `boolean` to avoid the compiler error.
 >
 > However it is *_not_* generally recommended, until and otherwise you have a very strong reason, since it will defeat the purpose of Tyepscript due to the fact the `any` type will NOT perform the *type checking*.